swaroopdeval/Python/notes.md

 #Python Notes:
 ##Functions:
 ####Print:
+- print ("string1",variable1,variable2,"string2")

-- print ("string1",variable1,variable2,"string2") #default space b/w str1 and variable 1 & so on
+- - default space b/w str1 and variable 1 & so on

 - print ("string1 {0} {1} string2".formate(variable1,variable2))

-- print ("string1 "+variable1+str(variable2) +" string2") #default space b/w str1 and variable 1 & so on #assume variable1 is string and 2 is number
+- print ("string1 "+variable1+str(variable2) +" string2")
+- - default space b/w str1 and variable 1 & so on #assume variable1 is string and 2 is number

 - print b,  #A trailing comma avoids the newline after the output. eg: